Leadership

 Rabbi Emeritus Robert H. Loewy

-Rabbi Robert H. Loewy is the Rabbi Emeritus of Congregation Gates of Prayer in Metairie, LA.
+Rabbi Bob Loewy is the Rabbi Emeritus of Congregation Gates of Prayer.
 He assumed that position in July of 2018 after serving as our Rabbi since August of 1984.
 Prior to that, he was the Assistant and then Associate Rabbi of Congregation Emanu El in Houston, Texas for seven years.

 Rabbi Loewy is a native of Hempstead, N.Y.
-He received his B.A. degree from Cornell University in 1972, M.H.L. degree from the Hebrew Union College - Jewish Institute of Religion in 1975, and was ordained as a Rabbi from that institution in 1977.
+He received his B.A. degree from Cornell University in 1972, and earned his Master of Hebrew Letters in 1975, Ordination as Rabbi in 1977 and Doctor of Divinity in 2022 from the Hebrew Union College - Jewish Institute of Religion.
+During his 34-year tenure as Senior Rabbi, he served the congregation with distinction,

 Temple Educator